 - NVIDIA’s developer blog, GameWorks overview, and general press release each have useful bits.

 - NVIDIA also announced RTX, their DXR backend implementation.
-Video Q&A.
+Video Q&A, and blog intro (from June).

 - The Call for Participation for the book Ray Tracing Gems, due out at GDC 2019.
 Deadline for submissions is October 15th.